 The ITC can be applied to solar photovoltaic and solar thermal systems as well as other types of renewable energy setups.
 The residential tax credit from the ITC is non-refundable and calculated at 25 percent of the eligible cost of the system or $2000, whichever amount is less.

 You can find out more about the state’s renewable energy systems tax credit by visiting the Governor’s Office of Energy Development website.

-Instructions for Filing for the Utah State Solar Power Tax Credit
+Helpful Hints for Filing for the Utah State Solar Power Tax Credit

 The process to claim the Utah renewable energy tax credit is actually relatively simple.
 It involves filling out and submitting the state’s TC-40 form with your state tax returns each year.
 Fill out TC-40a and TC-40e (online or from the Governor’s Office) to request the incentive for your solar power system in your home.

 Filing Your TC-40a